 David Hulse – Steam Engines of the 18th Century

-Welcome to davidhulse.co.uk a website featuring models of the steam engines originally built in the 18th century that paved the way for the industrial revolution.
+Welcome to davidhulse.co.uk a website featuring models of steam engines built in the eighteenth century that paved the way for the industrial revolution.
 Featuring engines by Thomas Newcomen, James Watt, James Pickard, Matthew Wasborough, Francis Thompson, Adam Heslop and Richard Trevithick, all manufactured by David Hulse.

-All the metal parts were either machined from solid metal or made by hand forging in my workshop to give the appearance of having been made by the engineers of the 18th century.
+All the metal parts were either machined from solid metal or made by hand forging in my home workshop, this gave the appearance of having been made by the engineers of the eighteenth-century.

 For all of you who missed the news article that ITV ran about my Steam Engines then just Click Here!